 Moderating a book talk, "Egyptian Made: Women, Work, and the Promise of Liberation with Leslie T. Chang" at the Wilson Center, March 19, 2024.

-Her research on the Middle East focuses on regional security, conflict resolution, and peacebuilding.
-She also focuses on women's leadership and gender norm change.
+Faria Nasruddin is an independent research consultant focusing on regional security, conflict resolution, and peacebuilding in the Middle East, as well as women's leadership and gender norm change.
 Her work has been featured in the Georgetown Journal for International Affairs, More to Her Story, as well as various think tank publications.

 Faria holds an A.M. in Middle Eastern Studies from Harvard University and an A.B. in history from Bowdoin College.
 She is fluent in Portuguese, proficient in Arabic, and is currently learning French.
 Faria was chosen to be part of the 2025 NextGen Cohort for Foreign Policy for America and is a member of a number of professional associations, including the Women's Foreign Policy Group and the Young Professionals in Foreign Policy Group.